-If you’re a Michelin star chef, you wouldn’t spend the months leading up to the opening of your restaurant cooking microwave mac and cheese.
+If you’re a famous chef, you wouldn’t spend the months leading up to the opening of your restaurant cooking microwave mac and cheese.
 Similarly, professional basketball players don’t just practice easy layups before a playoff game.

 Putting off difficult or complex tasks until a major event is hardly ever a good idea.
 This is true throughout every aspect of life, including scaling your business.
 Unfortunately, startup founders, CEOs, and CFOs often fall into the trap of waiting to prepare for the due diligence process until the eve of a fundraising round or an acquisition (aka the worst possible time to be worrying about your cap table and documents!).
 Startups scale and hire quickly, and sometimes treat standardized due diligence with a less than diligent attitude: I’ll let the lawyers deal with this when our next round of funding approaches.